 Instructions

 - Melt the spicy paste.
 Set a large high-sided pan or saucepan over medium heat.
-Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste or gochujang paste Cook, stirring for 2 minutes as the paste melts down into the oil.
+Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste or gochujang paste.
+Cook, stirring for 2 minutes as the paste melts down into the oil.

-- Make the mac and cheese.
-At this point, add 2 1/2 cups of milk, 1 cup of hot stock, the dried pasta, 2 crushed garlic cloves and 1 teaspoon of salt.
+- Add the milk and stock.
+At this point, add 2 1/2 cups of milk, 1 cup of hot stock, the dried pasta, 2 crushed garlic cloves, and 1 teaspoon of salt.
 Stir everything and bring it to a simmer.
-Turn the heat down to low and cook, stirring occasionally, for about 12 minutes, until the pasta is al dente (cooked, with a little bite to it) and the sauce has thickened from the pasta starches.
-It will still be quite saucy at this stage – the cheese will thicken it up more.
-PRO TIP: Depending on the pasta shape youโre using, you may want to add a little more milk at this point, depending on how you like your mac and cheese.
+Turn the heat down to low and cook, stirring occasionally, for about 12 to 15 minutes, until the pasta is al dente (cooked, with a little bite to it) and the sauce has thickened from the pasta starches.

 Notes

 INGREDIENT NOTES: If you can’t find ‘nduja or gochujang, harissa paste is a good substitute.
 It’s also vegetarian.
-Taste it before you use it as different brands of harissa have different levels of spice – start with 2 tablespoons of harissa paste if yours is particularly spicy.
+Taste it before you use it, as different brands of harissa have different levels of spice – start with 2 tablespoons of harissa paste if yours is particularly spicy.
 You could also use sriracha, or use finely chopped chorizo or another spicy sausage.
-You can play around with your cheeses here too – use all cheddar if you like, or your favorite cheese.
-Try to make sure it’s a nice, strong-flavored cheese so you can really taste it in the sauce.
-I’ll often add some creamy blue cheese!
-Skip the gremolata if you like – it provides a lovely zesty element that cuts through the richness of the mac and cheese but it’s equally as wonderful without it.
-Or, sprinkle over scallions and crispy onions.

 MAKE AHEAD: If you want to make the mac and cheese ahead of time, you’ll need to add a little liquid to it as you reheat it.
 You can either reheat it on the stovetop or in the microwave.
 I like to add a couple of tablespoons of water, just to help the sauce loosen up.
-The pasta will keep absorbing liquid as it cools which is why you’ll need to do this.
+The pasta will keep absorbing liquid as it cools, which is why you’ll need to do this.

-STORAGE INSTRUCTIONS: The mac and cheese will keep well for five days in the fridge stored in an airtight container.
+STORAGE INSTRUCTIONS: The mac and cheese will keep well for five days in the fridge, stored in an airtight container.
 Store any leftover gremolata separately and spoon it over the top after you’ve reheated the pasta.

 - Prep Time: 5